Easy Basic Guacamole Recipe

 - 4 garlic cloves, pressed or finely minced

 - 4 Campari Tomatoes, or 1 medium tomato

 - 1/4 tsp chopped cilantro leaves, or more or less, to your taste

 - dash salt

 - Slice your avocados in half and remove the pit, using a spoon, scoop the avocados out gently and put them in a bowl.

 - Add in your chopped jalapeno, tomatoes, onion, pressed or minced garlic, cilantro, pepper, salt and lime juice.

 - Mash together until it is as smooth or chunky as you like it.

 My favorite way to eat guacamole is with the Hint of Jalapeno Scoops and an ice cold Dos XX or Corona.

-Put your Guacamole (if there’s any left) into a sealed dish in your refrigerator and use it later as a special addition to your chicken or steak fajitas, tacos, hamburgers, salads, wraps etc… your options are only limited by your imagination and tastebuds.
+Put your Guacamole (if there’s any left) into a sealed dish in your refrigerator, press some plastic wrap tightly over it sealing it off from air, and use it later as a special addition to your chicken or steak fajitas, tacos, hamburgers, salads, wraps etc… your options are only limited by your imagination and tastebuds.